Loosely Exactly Nicole

-Loosely Exactly Nicole (stylized as *Loosely Exactly Nicole) is an American comedy streaming television series created by Christian Lander and Christine Zander that stars Nicole Byer and premiered on September 5, 2016, on MTV.
+Loosely Exactly Nicole (stylized as *Loosely Exactly Nicole) is an American comedy television series created by Christian Lander and Christine Zander that stars Nicole Byer and premiered on September 5, 2016, on MTV.
 After MTV cancelled the series, Facebook Watch picked up the show for a second season that premiered on December 20, 2017.

 Premise

 As MTV explains in a promotional release: